Atlantic hurricane season 2017: What you should know

 Arlene, Bret, Cindy, Don, Emily, Franklin, Gert, Harvey, Irma, Jose, Katia, Lee, Maria, Nate, Ophelia, Philippe, Rina, Sean, Tammy, Vince and Whitney.

-Arlene, Bret, Cindy, Don, Emily, Jose and Katia have all been used for tropical storms.
-Aside from Harvey, three names have been used for hurricanes for the 2017 season: Franklin, Gert and Irma.
+Arlene, Bret, Cindy, Don and Emily have all been used for tropical storms.
+Aside from Harvey, Franklin, Gert, Irma, Jose and Katia have been used for hurricanes.

 What should you do to prepare for a storm?